hoshikawa2/cluster-oic/index.md

 ## Final Considerations

-Deploy the integration on each OIC instance.
+* Deploy the integration on each OIC instance.
 An error should occur if the integration does not exist in the OIC instance if the load-balancer selects the same one.

-Do not execute an integration request from an OIC instance to another specific instance.
+* Do not execute an integration request from an OIC instance to another specific instance.
 Always execute a local integration from the same OIC instance and replicate this integration into another instances.

-If you configure this OIC Cluster to scale, remember that your backends need to scale too.
+* If you configure this OIC Cluster to scale, remember that your backends need to scale too.

-You can create more than one Cluster of OIC.
+* You can create more than one Cluster of OIC.
 For example, you can configure specifics clusters segregated by project.
 But you need to isolate this with different Load-Balancers.

+* You can configure up to 16 API Gateway+OIC per Load-Balancer.
+Each Load-Balancer supports 16 backends
+* In CI/CD, remember you need to deploy the same artifact (integration) over the 16 OICs

 ![img_1.png](images/img_1.png)